 Why Drug Addiction in the LGBT Community Matters

-According to a study by the National Institute on Drug Abuse conducted in 2017, members of the LGBT community are often faced with many challenges such as social stigma, that are rarely encountered by the heterosexual population.
-The LGBT community are not only at risk of drug addiction, but they are also at a greater risk of developing several behavioral and mental health issues as well.
+According to a study by the National Institute on Drug Abuse conducted in 2017, members of the LGBT community are often faced with many challenges such as social stigma which is rarely encountered by the heterosexual population.
+The LGBT community is not only at risk of drug addiction, but they are also at a greater risk of developing several behavioral and mental health issues as well.

 The abuse of drugs not only refer to prescription medication such as OxyContin (Oxycodone), but also refers to more illicit drugs such as heroin, meth, and alcohol.
-All substances that affect the central nervous system altering the mood and sensations of an individual.
+All substances that affect the central nervous system altering the mood and sensations of an individual can be addiction-forming.

-Within the year of 2015 alone, people who identify as members of the LGBT community accounted for higher rates of substance abuse than heterosexual people who used an illegal drug such as cocaine or heroin, as well as a great deal of lgbt members abusing marijuana, followed by the misuse of prescribed pain relievers (National Survey on Drug Use and Health).
+Within the year 2015 alone, people who identify as members of the LGBT community accounted for higher rates of mental illness triggered substance abuse than heterosexual people who used an illegal drug such as cocaine or heroin.
+Additionally, a great deal of LGBT members was seen abusing marijuana, followed by the misuse of prescribed pain relievers (National Survey on Drug Use and Health).

 Although not much research has been done on transgender individuals, studies have shown that the younger individuals who identify as LGBT members are more prone to developing drug and alcohol addiction and seek treatment for their substance abuse.

 In addition, studies have also highlighted the fact that LGBT individuals account for approximately between 20-30% of substance abuse more than the general population with higher rates of substance abuse being ingested by the homeless LGBT individuals.
-Therefore, it is no surprise that LGBT persons are at a higher risk of developing substance addictions with a higher risk of their addiction being more severe than that of the general population.
+Therefore, it is no surprise that LGBT persons are at an increasingly high risk of developing substance addictions with a higher risk of their addiction being more severe than that of the general population.

 Designer drugs / Party drugs

-These type of drugs include ecstasy and ghb that were originally used by gay and bisexual men in the event of a rave.
+The most common type of drug we can see among LGBT communities is designer drugs.
+These type of drugs include ecstasy (MDMA) and GHB that were originally said to have been used by gay and bisexual men in the event of a rave.
 However, since more recent times, these types of drugs have been used for weekend parties, night parties and even simply just for recreational purposes.

-Otherwise called weed, grass or cannabis, is abused by a very large number of LGBT persons.
+Otherwise called weed, grass or cannabis, marijuana is thought to be abused by a very large number of LGBT persons.
 Since the smoke inhalation of marijuana typically brings forth the feeling of well-being and relaxation that makes them feel calmer and less aggressive to those who may not understand their particular sexual preference.
 This is among the most commonly abused drug by the LGBT members.
+With the increasing availability and legality of marijuana, it’s becoming more available to all individuals in the United States, not just those in the LGBT community.

 The effects that seem desirable to abusers of these types of illicit drugs bring on the feelings of increased alertness, higher than usual sexual arousal as well as an elevation in mood or euphoria.